Thomas Smythe (customer): Career

-Smythe was a one of the two members of parliament for Tavistock in October 1553, for Aylesbury in April 1554, for Rye in November 1554, for Winchelsea in 1555, and for Portsmouth in 1563.
+Smythe was one of the two members of parliament for Tavistock in October 1553, for Aylesbury in April 1554, for Rye in November 1554, for Winchelsea in 1555, and for Portsmouth in 1563.

-During the reign of Mary I of England, Smythe purchased the Office of the Customs from one Mr. Cocker for £2,500.
+During the reign of Mary I, Smythe purchased the Office of the Customs from one Mr. Cocker for £2,500.
 He was confirmed in his appointment at the Customs on the accession of Elizabeth I in 1558, and he continued in the office for 11 years.
 In 1567, he appears to have incurred her Majesty's severe displeasure, having been accused of issuing privy warrants leading to a £6,000 loss; his friend William Cecil, Lord Burghley, intervened and helped Smythe escape imprisonment.
 Cecil persuaded the Queen to be lenient, arguing that if Smythe was allowed more time he would repay this loss.

 Elizabeth began to require larger and larger fines to renew Smythe's leases in order to replenish her exchequer.
 Over time, Smythe became unable to meet these demands and again fell under her Majesty's severe displeasure.
 In October 1589 his counteroffer of a more modest payment was rejected.